-Cost Component Allocator Rationale Operating expenditure ADMD Weighted CPD Opex is related to the consumers use of the network in terms of required capacity and utilisation (demand).
-LV related costs are allocated to load groups based on ADMD and HV related costs are allocated to load groups based on weighted ADMD/CPD.
-Recovery of revenue forgone from RCP1 ADMD Weighted CPD LV related costs are allocated to load groups based on ADMD and HV related costs are allocated to load groups based on weighted ADMD/CPD.
+Cost Component Allocator Rationale Operating expenditure ADMD Weighted RAB Opex is related to the consumers use of the network in terms of required capacity and utilisation (demand).
+Opex is allocated to load groups based on after diversity maximum demand.
+Network Opex is allocated to asset sub-categories based on the weighted average of each ODV asset category to the total regulatory assets base.
+Recovery of revenue forgone from RCP1 ADMD Weighted RAB Impact of any over or under-recovery under the price cap is allocated to load groups based on after diversity maximum demand.
+Total cost is allocated to asset sub-categories based on the weighted average of each ODV asset category to the total regulatory assets base.
 Revaluations and sundry income NA Revaluations are recovered through return on investment component, which takes into account the revaluation of the RAB each year.
-Depreciation ADMD Weighted CPD Depreciation is compensation to our owners for the reduction in asset values that occur over time.
-Depreciation is allocated to load groups based on the load group's contribution to the network and local peaks.
-HV related depreciation is allocated to groups based on weighted ADMD/CPD, with LV related depreciation allocated to groups based on ADMD.
-Allocating costs in this manner reflects that future costs to upgrade and or replace assets are driven by consumer use of the asset at peak times.
-Return on investment ADMD Weighted CPD Our owners are compensated for investing in Alpine Energy through a return on the value of the asset base.
-We recover this value based on the structure of the RAB, where network assets are planned and built around providing future capacity requirements That is we recover the return on investment based on load group demand.
-In this case we use both ADMD and CPD as discussed above.
-Non network costs Pro rata basis Non network costs are generally not driven by consumer demand for power.
-Therefore these costs are allocated evenly amongst ICPs, with the exception of individual customers.
+Depreciation ADMD Weighted Depreciation Depreciation is compensation to our owners for the reduction in asset values that occur over time.
+Depreciation is allocated to load groups based on the load group's after diversity maximum demand.
+Total cost is allocated to asset sub-categories based on the weighted average of each ODV asset category to the total depreciation.
+Return on investment ADMD Our owners are compensated for investing in Alpine Energy through a return on the value of the asset base.
+We recover this value based on the structure of the RAB, where network assets are planned and built around providing future capacity requirements That is we recover the return on investment based on load group after diversity maximum demand.
+Non-network costs Pro rata basis Non-network costs are generally not driven by consumer demand for power.
+Therefore these costs are allocated evenly amongst ICPs, with the exception of individual customers who pay an allocation of shared costs based on contractual terms.